Raw Numbers Tell Half The Story in Miami

 Cheap Work Costs More Later

 Low-ball quotes mean corners get cut.
 Maybe the shop uses automotive vinyl instead of marine grade.
-Maybe they skip proper foam density.
+Maybe they skip the foam density needed to prevent mold on boat cushions.
 The results show up three months later when seams split and colors fade.

 Quality marine upholstery should last 7-10 years in Miami conditions.
 Cheap work might not make it through a single season.
 The real expense isn't the initial job - it's having to do it twice.